-32.3 Uncertainties in open tax positions
+32.4 Uncertainties in open tax positions

-As of December 31, 2020, and December 31, 2019, the company does not have tax uncertainties.
-For this reason, no additional taxes are foreseen on the occasion of possible visits by the tax authorities or due to the existence of uncertainties related to the tax positions applied by the Company.
-In the same way, it is confirmed that the declaration of validity 2019 is firm since it was presented with the benefit of an audit.
+As of December 31, 2021 and December 31, 2020, the company does not have tax uncertainties, respectively.
+For this reason, no additional taxes are foreseen on the occasion of possible visits by the tax authorities or due to the existence of uncertainties related to tax positions applied by the Company.
+In the same way, it is confirmed that the declaration of validity 2019 is firm since it was presented with the benefit of audit, and the declaration of validity 2020 is still open to inspection by the tax authorities.

-32.4 Economic Growth Law - (Tax Reform)
+32.5 Economic Growth Law - (Tax Reform)